Senior Chaplain and WSCF Founder Mike Neil

 Chaplain Darrell Russell

-Chaplain Darryl Russell retired as a WSP Detective in 2001 and is now the King County Metro Transit Safety Superintendent.
+Chaplain Darryl Russell retired as a WSP Detective in 2001 and as a King County Metro Transit Safety Superintendent in 2016.
 Darryl is an Ordained Minister and brings a wealth of knowledge and experience to our Chaplain Program.
-He and his wife Dolores have been married for 21 years,and she is a certified counselor.
-The Russell’s have five children and 11 grandchildren.
+He and his wife Dolores have been married for 23 years.
+The Russell’s have five children and 12 grandchildren.
 Darryl graduated from the Police and Fire Chaplain Training Academy in May 2012.

 Chaplain Greg Moore